AndreySinelnikov/epam-soapui/README.txt

 1. Right-click the root directory, choose to add a new suite.
 2. Suite can be edited (ie with setup/teardown scripts).
 3. Right-click the suite directory, choose to add a test to suite.
 4. Test can be edited (ie with setup/teardown scripts).
-Scripts can be written in Groovy or Java.
+Scripts can be written in Groovy or JS.

 --------